sidkama/projaurora3.0/README.md

-# IMPORTANT: please refer to our devpost.
+# IMPORTANT: please refer to our devpost and demo link.

 DEMO LINK: https://aurora-frontend-kamannavarsiddh.replit.app/